Common questions about date-of-death appraisals, step-up in basis, and our desktop appraisal process.

 Yes.
 If you start with a Basic report and later need the Standard format, you can upgrade by paying the price difference.
 The analytical work carries over — we expand the report format without redoing the valuation.

-The completed appraisal is delivered as a PDF via a secure download link sent to the email address you provide.
+The completed appraisal is delivered as an Adobe Acrobat PDF file sent to the email address you provide.
 You can forward it directly to your CPA, attorney, or trustee.

 California is a community property state.
 When one spouse dies, both halves of community property receive a step-up in basis — not just the decedent's half.
 This "double step-up" can significantly reduce capital gains tax when the surviving spouse sells.